Dachi-Gomiashvili/War-Predictor/readme.txt

-war_Predictor_2.py:               war Predictor code what_data_I_have_downloaded.txt:  detailed guide of what I downloaded from internet what_data_to_look_for.txt:        this is reflection in beggining what data I needed when i first started model
+war_Predictor_2.py:               war Predictor code what_data_I_have_downloaded.txt:  detailed guide of what I downloaded from internet what_data_to_look_for.txt:        this is reflection in beggining what data I needed when i first started model world.png:                        background for GUI
+images:                           file that stores graph